grafana/mimir/docs/sources/configuration/config-file-reference.md

 # CLI flag: -ruler.enable-api
 [enable_api: <boolean> | default = false]

-# Comma separated list of tenants whose rules this ruler can evaluate.
-If
+# [advanced] Comma separated list of tenants whose rules this ruler can
-# specified, only these tenants will be handled by ruler, otherwise this ruler
+# evaluate.
+If specified, only these tenants will be handled by ruler, otherwise
-# can process rules from all tenants.
+# this ruler can process rules from all tenants.
 Subject to sharding.
 # CLI flag: -ruler.enabled-tenants
 [enabled_tenants: <string> | default = ""]

-# Comma separated list of tenants whose rules this ruler cannot evaluate.
-If
+# [advanced] Comma separated list of tenants whose rules this ruler cannot
-# specified, a ruler that would normally pick the specified tenant(s) for
+# evaluate.
+If specified, a ruler that would normally pick the specified
-# processing will ignore them instead.
+# tenant(s) for processing will ignore them instead.
 Subject to sharding.
 # CLI flag: -ruler.disabled-tenants
 [disabled_tenants: <string> | default = ""]

-# Report the wall time for ruler queries to complete as a per user metric and as
+# [advanced] Report the wall time for ruler queries to complete as a per user
-# an info level log message.
+# metric and as an info level log message.
 # CLI flag: -ruler.query-stats-enabled
 [query_stats_enabled: <boolean> | default = false]